 Meanwhile, the LOLC Group inked a historic joint venture with Pak Oman Microfinance Bank Limited to introduce LOLC’s exceptional and globally accepted Microfinance model to the people of Pakistan.
 Having observed LOLC’s uniquely effective microfinance business model and its success stories in Sri Lanka, Myanmar and Cambodia, Pak Oman Microfinance Bank Limited which is a joint venture between the Islamic Republic of Pakistan and the Sultanate of Oman, invited LOLC to take a majority stake in their Microfinance venture.

-Attracted by lucrative prospects offered by the leisure sector, more strategic investments in popular tourist destinations within South Asia is in the investment pipeline.
+Also, attracted by the lucrative prospects offered by the leisure sector, the Group has made more strategic investments in popular tourist destinations within South Asia.
 Accordingly, a series of offshore investments in the Maldives have also been added to the development pipeline, a decision that was prompted by the potentially higher returns that could be generated through these investments in the long term.